Avi23Avinash/Appsec---Journey/README.md

 - **Intercept OFF:**
   When Intercept is OFF, the request goes directly to the server without stopping.
   Burp just lets the traffic flow normally.

+  ---

+##  Day 3 – Browser & Postman Basics

+###  Browser Basics

+####  Cookies
+Cookies are small pieces of data stored by the browser on behalf of a website.
+They help websites remember user sessions, preferences, or login states.
+Every time you revisit the same site, your cookies are automatically sent with the request.
+For example, when you log in to a site, your **session ID** is often stored as a cookie.

+#### localStorage
+`localStorage` stores data permanently in the browser, even after closing it or restarting the system.
+It’s mainly used to save non-sensitive information like theme preference or username.

+#### session storage
+sessionStorage is similar to localStorage, but the data lasts only until the tab is closed.
+It is useful for temporary data that’s needed only during a single session.

+#### postman basics
+Postman is a tool used to test and explore APIs.
+It allows you to send requests (like GET, POST, PUT, DELETE) and analyze responses easily.
+Each request includes:
+-URL: The API endpoint
+-Headers: Information like Content-Type
+-Body: Data sent in POST/PUT requests
+##### HTTP Status Codes (Summary)

+- **1xx →** Information
+- **2xx →** Success
+- **3xx →** Redirection
+- **4xx →** Client Error
+- **5xx →** Server Error

+**Postman helps understand how client–server communication works without needing a browser**.